dotnet/arcade/src/Microsoft.DotNet.DeltaBuild/README.md

 # DeltaBuild

-DeltaBuild is build tool for code bases that have many projects.
-By analyzing dependencies and Git history, DeltaBuild can determine subset of projects that need to be rebuilt and by doing so substantially decrease build time.
-This is especially useful on PR gates.
-Result are not bullet-proof, they are best-effort.
-Contributions are welcomed.
+DeltaBuild is a build tool for codebases that have many projects.
+By analyzing dependencies and Git history, DeltaBuild can determine a subset of projects that only need to be rebuilt for current changeset, and by doing so it allows to substantially decrease the solution build time.
+This is especially useful for pull-request.
+While DeltaBuild has been battle-tested, the results are best-effort not not 100% bullet-proof.

+Contributions are welcome.

 ## How it works